valfulton/Atlantic-ADSHADE-Peace/README.md

 # Based Agent Template

-This is a monorepo template for deploying a Based Agent on NEAR and Phala Cloud.
+This is a monorepo template for the Based Agent Stack with all the code and tools for deploying a Based Agent on NEAR and Phala Cloud.

 The template has 2 main components: